cesbo/help/en/astra/monitoring/Error-log.md

 ??? question "Receiving timeout. restart input"

-    If the data source is unavailable, it is restarted.
+    If the data source is unavailable, it is restarted

-    For example, if we have a failure to receive data via the http mpeg-ts protocol and the server closed the connection, an attempt will be made to reconnect to it.
+    For example, if we have a failure to receive data via the http mpeg-ts protocol and the server closed the connection, an attempt will be made to reconnect to it

 ??? question "Authentication failed"

-    Authorization failed when trying to access the Web interface or API.
+    Authorization failed when trying to access the Web interface or API

-    The log also displays the login and IP address with which an attempt was made to authorize.
+    The log also displays the login and IP address with which an attempt was made to authorize

 ??? question "Event_request_send"

     The status of sending data to the monitoring server.
-    If the HTTP response code is not 200, then an error will be thrown.
+    If the HTTP response code is not 200, then an error will be thrown

     Example: